Koenkk/zigbee2mqtt.io/how_tos/how_to_sniff_zigbee_traffic.md

 ![Wireshark Trust Center link key](../images/wireshark_tclink_key.png)

-Next we need to figure out the network encryption key.
+Next we need to figure out the network encryption key (Transport Key).
 There are two ways to do this:

 1) By default, if you haven't changed `network_key` in your `configuration.yaml` this will be `01:03:05:07:09:0B:0D:0F:00:02:04:06:08:0A:0C:0D`.
 If you changed your `network_key`, then convert each number into its 2-digit hexadecimal value, and combine them all with `:` between.
 E.g. `[1, 3, 5, 7, 9, 11, 13, 15, 0, 2, 4, 6, 8, 10, 12, 13]` -> `01:03:05:07:09:0B:0D:0F:00:02:04:06:08:0A:0C:0D`